-Since 1991, we have served more than 1,000 international and ESL, EFL, and ELL students from around the world in our Academic ESL Program.
+Since 1991, we have served more than 1,000 English Learner (EL) students from around the world in our Academic ESL Program.
 Our students are refugees, student-visa holders, businessmen and businesswomen, and visiting scholars.

 We are an accredited program with a strong reputation for excellence and innovation.
 ESL faculty members and staff are committed to preparing our students to be competitive with their American counterparts in vocational and academic programs and in the workforce.

 We focus on helping our students improve their reading, writing, listening, speaking, as well as develop their study skills.

 - Read, write, listen, speak to succeed in academic and vocational classes.

 - Develop study skills to succeed in academic and vocational classes.

 Before you begin the program, you will take the language placement test.
 The score that you receive on this test will help us figure out which classes would be most helpful for you in reaching your goals.ESL Testing & Placement »

 Frequently Asked Questions (Click Arrow to Show Answer)

 We try to keep our class size to about 15 students so you can get personal attention from your instructor and easily work with classmates.

 Most of the classes in the Academic ESL Program are developmental courses.
 This means that students take these classes to prepare them to take college-level classes, so students do not receive academic credit for these classes.
 But if you take ESL 078/COMM 100 or ESL 072/COMM 105, you will receive academic credits for these classes while enrolled in the Academic ESL Program.